frederic-perez/AmE-dictionary/data/dictionary.md

 __land__ _v_ _Thanksgiving this year lands on November 25._
 __landfall__ _n_ :three::hammer:
 __landfill__ _n_ :three::hammer:
+__landform__ _n_ One of the features that make up the earth’s surface, such as a plain, mountain, or valley.
 __landlock__ _v_ _Laos is the least-developed landlocked country in Asia._
 __landlubber__ _n_ A person unfamiliar with the sea or seamanship.
 __landmark__ _adj_ _A landmark case in 1983._